arshiyamohammed15/cicdpipeline/docs/architecture/modules/Alerting_and_Notification_Service_PRD_Updated.md

 **Status:** Implemented
 **Last Updated:** 2025-01-27
 **Validation Status:** Validated and Approved for Implementation
 **Implementation Status:** All Functional Requirements (FR-1 through FR-12) Complete.
-Phases 1-8 Complete.
-Phase 9 (Testing) Partial - Unit tests complete (100% coverage), integration/performance/security tests pending.
+Phases 1-9 Complete.
+All test types complete (102/102 tests passing, 100% coverage).
+Production-ready pending integration testing with real external services.

 This PRD documents the complete implementation of the Alerting & Notification Service module, aligned with SRE and on-call best practices and with your ZeroUI architecture.
 All functional requirements have been implemented and are operational.